danielharrell/does_music_move/does_music_move.md

 example in mathematical calculus, in which there
 *is* a motion to see.
-For suppose that when we think we see something move, all we really see is that it occupies different places different times.
+For suppose that when we think we see something move, all we really see is that it occupies different places at different times.
 Still, there turn out to be more such places---infinitely more, in fact---than we could ever arrange from one to the next, as if on a